Campaign of the Month: October 2017

 • Finally, players drop out.
 I prefer to GM for tightly-knit, long-term gaming groups, but player attrition is an all-too frequent, if still regrettable, part of online games.
 Player attrition and absences are easier to accommodate when the PCs don’t belong to a party, as I can let one player go without impacting things as greatly for the others.

 Ask the GM.
 Gaming with your pals is awesome, but there may or may not not be room for more players at the current point in the game.
-If there isn’t room, let’s avoid getting your friend’s hopes up for nothing.
+If there isn’t room, we can avoid getting your friend’s hopes up for nothing.

-If there is room, you or I can refer them to this page and they can shoot me a PM over Obsidian Portal with a character pitch, per the process detailed here.
-I don’t promise I’ll accept them into the game, but I’ll give their application the same consideration as any other prospective player.
+If there is room, you or I can refer them to this page and they can fill out the Google Form to give me a sense of what their playstyle is like.
+I don’t promise I’ll accept your friend into the game, but I’ll give their form at least the same consideration as any other prospective player.
+(And probably more consideration, if they have a current player vouching for them.)

 You don’t have to.
 If you’re brand new to Masquerade, we’ll start you off with a PC who’s also brand new to the world.
 Everything necessary to play is posted on the B&B wiki.

 If you want to read more about Masquerade, you absolutely can.
 It’s a rich game with a decades-long history and dozens of published books.
-I’ve read most of them, and savvy players will be able to spot many references and callbacks in B&B (many of the names listed in the genealogies of various NPCs, for example, are canon characters).
+The GM has read most of them, and savvy players will be able to spot many references and callbacks in B&B (many of the names listed in the genealogies of Kindred NPCs, for example, are canon characters).
 I’ve made links to a bunch of Masquerade books available on the Player Resources page.

 Do not read from those books!